This article is the second entry of series of posts exploring situations in which FLOSS alone isn’t enough to secure user freedom.

 Hard problems, by definition, lack easy solutions.
 Simply choosing (or creating) a platform that avoids user domestication isn’t enough if that platform can change.
 The price of freedom is eternal vigilance; in addition to settling on the right platform, we must ensure that it honors its users in both the present and the future.
-Keeping a platform FOSS and simple is more straightforward2 than keeping a platform “open”.
+Keeping a platform FLOSS and simple is more straightforward than keeping a platform “open”.

 How do we keep an open platform from becoming a closed platform in the future?